rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 Lists
 ======

-Lists are a datastructures used to store any data type (or structure) in an ordered manner.
+Lists are a datastructures used to store any data type (or structure) in an ordered manner and one that you'll probably use most often.
 Let's say we want to store a player's scores, we could use a list like the one pictured above.
 The list has one "box" for each value.
 The data stored in a list are called `elements`.

 .. figure:: assets/list_arrow.png